 27. Patterned Tiles

 Pulling off this backsplash design also needs great attention to detail.
 You need to ensure that the grout lines match.
-This is important if you want the sharp edges to be softened, thus draw more attention to the pattern in the tiling.
+This is important if you want the sharp edges to be softened, thus drawing more attention to the pattern in the tiling.

 28. Moroccan Tile